-If you are working in IPython, you can simple type %debug after one of these CompositeError exceptions is raised, and inspect the exception instance:
+If you are working in IPython, you can type %debug after one of these CompositeError exceptions is raised and inspect the exception:

-'''
+''' [1:execute]:

-In [81]: dview.execute('1/0')

-[0:execute]:

 Traceback (most recent call last)

 ZeroDivisionError

 ---> 1 1/0

 ZeroDivisionError: integer division or modulo by zero

-[1:execute]:
+[2:execute]:

 ZeroDivisionError

 Traceback (most recent call last)

 ----> 1 1/0

 ZeroDivisionError: integer division or modulo by zero

-[2:execute]:

-ZeroDivisionError

-Traceback (most recent call last)

----> 1 1/0

-ZeroDivisionError: integer division or modulo by zero

 [3:execute]:

 ZeroDivisionError

 Traceback (most recent call last)

----> 1 1/0
+----> 1 1/0

 ZeroDivisionError: integer division or modulo by zero

 In [82]: %debug

 /.../site-packages/IPython/parallel/client/asyncresult.py(125)get()

-else:

-124
+124 else:

 --> 125

 raise self.exception

-'''

-'''

 126

 else:

 Here, self.exception is the CompositeError instance:

 ipdb> e = self.exception

 ipdb> e

 CompositeError(4)

 we can tab-complete on e to see available methods:

 ipdb> e.<TAB>

 e.args

-e.traceback

-e.message
+e.message e.traceback

 e.elist

 e.msq

-e.ename
+e.elist e.msg

-e.print_traceback
+e.ename e.print_traceback

 e.engine_info e.raise_exception

 e.evalue e.render_traceback

-e.render_traceback

 We can then display the individual tracebacks, if we want:

 ipdb> e.print_traceback(1)

 [1:execute]:

 ZeroDivisionError

 Traceback (most recent call last)

 ---> 1 1/0

 ZeroDivisionError: integer division or modulo by zero

 '''

-Since you might have 100 engines, you probably don't want to see 100 tracebacks for a simple NameError because of a typo.
+If you have 100 engines, you probably don't want to see 100 identical tracebacks for a NameError because of a small typo.
 For this reason, CompositeError truncates the list of exceptions it will print to CompositeError.tb\limit (default is five).
 You can change this limit to suit your needs with: